 We are shifting from older technology to a new, more modern platform.
 You will only need to create a new login once for this new platform.

 Yes.
-We have a new feature that allows you to give access to other authorized users.
-They can have the same access you have—or view-only access.
-Invite your spouse or partner to do anything you can, including stopping or starting service, or give view-only access to a child or roommate.
+Our new manage account access feature allows you to give access to other authorized users.
+You will be able to choose the permission level for anyone you invite.
+Invite your spouse or partner to do anything you can, including stopping or starting service, or give read-only access to a child or roommate.

 When you log in, we can send you a text message to verify it is truly you trying to access your account.
 In the future, this feature could be added to other options—like speaking with a call center agent.